 Other quiz makers adopt a more intuitive process.
 We’re big fans of the approach taken by Riddle.com – they include sliding point scales so you can easily assign different points to each answer option in one go.
-Outgrow is another good option.
+Outgrow is another good option for personality tests.

 Harsh truth time.

 The poll unit from TryInteract feels a little bit like an afterthought.

 It is clearly not as well built as their quiz and personality test modules.
 However it’s good for very basic use cases – it just lacks the flexiblity and wider feature set we’re accustomed to seeing from other quiz builders.

 With TryInteract, you have the options to either show image (‘Grid poll’) or text options (‘List poll’).

 When choosing the image (Grid) option, TryInteract gives you the choice of a 2, 3 or 4 column layout for your poll.
 That’s a good idea – quiz creators appreciate multiple options for their particular poll.